OpenZeppelin/openzeppelin-contracts/.changeset/thick-pumpkins-exercise.md

 'openzeppelin-solidity': major
 ---

-`Initializable`: Allow versions greater than 256.
+`Initializable`: Use the namespaced storage pattern to avoid putting critical variables in slot 0.
+Allow reinitializer versions greater than 256.